“Morning Rituals” Section Overview

 Notice that I do not say “I will be living…”, but I say it in the present tense.
 At the same time I do this, I generate the feeling I will have when I am experiencing all of this.

-So let me encourage you to explore this entire Website and start making improvements in all areas.
+So let me encourage you to explore this entire course and start making improvements in all areas.
 Keep in mind, however, that they needn’t be huge changes.
 In fact, it’s generally better to make smaller changes, and improve as you go.
+In addition, be sure to visit my site at GreatMiddleAge.com for my articles.

 In this way, you’re more likely to stick with the upgrades and make them a permanent part of your life.